MickaelMorgado/MickaelMorgado/README.md

 ## Developer

-I'm a passionate developer who loves crafting digital experiences through web technologies and game development.
-Based in Faro, Portugal, I bring ideas to life through code.
+Based in Faro, Portugal, I’m a web and game developer specializing in modern JavaScript frameworks and Unreal Engine.
+I approach every challenge with a solution-oriented mindset, often exploring unconventional methods to solve complex problems and deliver results beyond standard patterns.
+My focus is on building robust, maintainable digital experiences—combining industry best practices with innovative thinking to achieve scalable, high-quality outcomes.

 ### Currently Working On
-- **[Emitters Game](https://emittersgame.com/)** - My latest gaming project
+- **[Emitters Game](https://emittersgame.com/)** - One of my biggest, dedicated and challenging project
-- Personal code snippet management with **MikasCodesApp**
+- **MikasCodesApp** - My daily toolbox when it comes to work
-- Expanding my development toolkit and workflows
+- Always expending my development toolkit and workflows to improve productivity
+- Always creating webpages script using **My Enhanced JS** & **Tampermonkey**

 ### What I'm Learning
-- Advanced Unreal Engine 4 techniques
+- Advanced Unreal Engine 4/5 techniques
 - Modern JavaScript frameworks
-- Game development best practices
+- Game development
+- Browser extensions (but my special one, is **My Enhanced JS**, damn I love it so much!)

 ### Languages & Tools